 More Than Life Itself

-Sam Dalton is about to find out
+Sam Dalton is about to find out.

 “A filler free and nicely old fashioned tale” – SFX Magazine

 “This novelette is at its most powerful when it is describing a man tormented by the decline and imminent death of his only daughter.
 When a mysterious apparition suggests that he make use of an ancient ritual which can save her, but only if he is willing to commit seven murders, he is initially horrified as well as skeptical.
 But then the opportunity to commit the first arises almost by chance, and it works, so he finds himself firmly set on the path of homicide to save her.
 But there is a catch.
 There’s always a catch.
-You’d think even fictional characters would know that by now.” – Unused review for Science Fiction Chronicle by Don D’Ammassa
+You’d think even fictional characters would know that by now.” – Science Fiction Chronicle

 “…a nasty little chiller that slices through the squeamish with surgical precision.” – SFCrowsnest